hsm022/CS207-Knock-Sensor-Lock/README.md

 There are two LED s and a push button attached to the wall on the inside of the house.
 One LED is green and the other one is red.
 These LEDs blink independently or in a sequence to represent many different processes of the system.
 The system also consists a push button, which is used to program a new knock series.
 This programming button replaces the knock series already saved in the memory, with the new series of knocks being recorded while the button is pressed.

 # Parts and Tools needed
 1 x Arduino UNO
 1 x Piezo buzzer
 1 x 1MΩ resistor
 1 x Green LED
 1 x Red LED
 1 x Pushbutton
 25 x 560Ω resistors
 1 x 10kΩ resistor
 1 x servo motor
 4 x AA batteries
 1 x Breadboard
 Many assorted wires
 Some cardboard boxes
 Glue gun
 Soldering iron
 Battery-powered speaker
 Box cutter
 Computer to program the Arduino Board

+# Team
+Harpinder Singh Minhas

+# Credits
+Steve Hoefer - Grathio Labs - Programming Code
+Alex James Clarke - University of Regina- Programming code